"""Class for ControlChart: robust control charts with a balance between CUSUM and Shewhart properties."""

 Find for a given vector `y`, the control chart target and limits.

-Only for the Holt-Winters method, and only when there are more than
+For the Holt-Winters variant, when there are fewer than

-measurements, where N is the length of the input vector.
-In other words, the provided
+measurements (where N is the length of the input vector), the target and

 """